carpentries/docs.carpentries.org/topic_folders/policies/terms-and-conditions.md

 ## 1. Purpose

-As a fiscally sponsored project of Community Initiatives, a 501(c)(3) non-profit organization, The Carpentries and its lesson programs (“Carpentries,” “Software Carpentry”, “Data Carpentry”, “Library Carpentry”, “The Carpentries Incubator”, “CarpentriesLab”, “we,” “us,” or “our”) teaches pedagogy, coding and data science skills to researchers worldwide via in-person and online workshops.
+As a fiscally-sponsored project of Community Initiatives, a 501(c)(3) non-profit organization, The Carpentries and its lesson programs (“The Carpentries,” “Software Carpentry”, “Data Carpentry”, “Library Carpentry”, “The Carpentries Incubator”, “The Carpentries Lab”, “we,” “us,” or “our”) teaches pedagogy, coding and data science skills to researchers worldwide via in-person and online workshops.
 By using The Carpentries website and any of the information and services offered through the website (“Services”), you agree to be bound by this Agreement.
 The success of the Services, however, depends on the adherence to the terms of this Agreement by you and other Users (collectively “you,” “your,” or “Users”).
 While we will do our best to enforce the terms of this Agreement, we cannot warrant or represent that other Users will in fact adhere to this Agreement and cannot act as insurers or accept any liability for their failure to do so.

 ## 2. Eligibility